What Is the Oscar Mayer Wienie 500? Everything To Know About Epic Hot Dog Race

 When Is The Wienie 500, And Where Can I Watch It?

 The race will take place on Friday, May 22 at 2 p.m.
-ET and will be broadcast on FOX and FOX One.
+ET.
+You can watch on FOX and stream on FOX One.

 How Fast Are The Hot Dogs?